(1,1) non-L-space knots are persistently foliar: Preparations

 Nowadays we use laminar branched surfaces to construct (essential) laminations and (taut) foliations in 3-manifolds.
-We refer the readers to~\cite{li2002laminar} for details of the laminar branched surface theory, or~\cite{lyu2024knot}, subsection 2.2 for a summary.
-We further highlight the following notation and construction, which will be used in the next subsection.
+We refer the readers to~\cite{li2002laminar} for details of the laminar branched surface theory.
+In particular, laminar branched surfaces are refinements of the essential branched surfaces in~\cite{gabai1989essential}, and are defined as follows:

+\begin{defn} A branched surface $\mathcal{B}$ in a closed, oriented 3-manifold $M$ is called \textit{laminar} if \begin{enumerate}[(i)] \item $\partial_h N(\mathcal{B})$ is incompressible in $M-int(N(\mathcal{B}))$, no component of $\partial_h N(\mathcal{B})$ is a sphere, and $M-int(N(\mathcal{B}))$ is irreducible (where $int(X)$ is the interior of $X$), \item there is no monogon in $M-int(N(\mathcal{B}))$, \item there is no Reeb component (i.e. $\mathcal{B}$ does not carry any torus that bounds a solid torus in $M$), and \item there is no sink disk (a \textit{sink disk} is a disk branch sector where the branch directions at boundary always point inwards, see Figure~\ref{fig:skdsk}). \end{enumerate} \end{defn}